 Barn Workspace & Loft

-- Includes private use of large barn workspace, sleeping loft, kitchen, & 2 bathrooms
+- Includes private use of large barn workspace, sleeping loft with 3 beds, kitchen, & 2 bathrooms

-- Accommodates 6-8 people in 1 queen bed, 2 double beds, and 1 pull-out couch
+- Accommodates 6-8 people in 1 king bed, 2 double beds, and 1 pull-out couch

 - $100 cleaning fee